deveduar/pdf-to-cbr/README.md

 ## Description
 A Python script to convert PDF files to CBR (Comic Book RAR) format, perfect for digital comic and manga readers.

+## Disclaimer

+This tool is intended for personal and educational use only.
+Please ensure you have the right to convert and distribute any content with copyright protection.
+The creator of this script does not condone or take responsibility for any unauthorized use, including the redistribution of copyrighted material.

 ## Prerequisites
 - Python 3.7+
 - [Poppler for Windows](https://github.com/oschwartz10612/poppler-windows?tab=readme-ov-file)